The Grand Canyon, Arizona, USA

 Formation

-Grand Canyon was cut through by the Colorado River for millions of years, revealing stratified layers of rock that date back nearly 2 billion years ago of Earth’s geological history.
+Grand Canyon was cut through by the Colorado River for millions of years, revealing stratified layers of rock dating back nearly 2 billion years in Earth’s geological history.

 UNESCO World Heritage Site